Darxo/Hardened/README.md

 ### Enemy AI

-- NPC ranged troops are 66% less likely to target someone because of how many potential scatter targets are adjacent
+- NPC ranged troops attribute a potential target 80% less score from adjacent potential scatter targets
 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets
 - NPCs are now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy